dmarcoux-archives/discord-ping-pong-bot/README.md

 The code is from [serenity's
 examples](https://github.com/serenity-rs/serenity/tree/7dd01eb95754dcdc71cea8e744e2fedacd3ab9dd/examples/e01_basic_ping_bot).

-It responds to direct `ping` messages with `pong`.
+It responds to `ping` messages (on all channels) with `pong`.
 Nothing more, it's already quite impressive!

 ### Setup Bot